Sparrow0hawk/sparrow0hawk.github.io/content/2023-05-03-research-software-security-snippet-2.md

 repository will also ignore the files listed!

 Docker provides similar functionality through the `.dockerignore` file.
-Accidentally copying `.env` files into our docker images can be surprisingly easy, as the following example demonstrates:
+Accidentally copying `.env` files into our Docker images can be surprisingly easy, as the following example demonstrates:

 ```Dockerfile